widgetbook/widgetbook/packages/widgetbook/README.md

 A lot of app projects implement dedicated packages for UI components.
 These packages often do not define a (desktop) app.
 Therefore, it's hard to use Widgetbook for these packages.
 This section will explain how you can get Widgetbook running in such a scenario.

-Lets assume you have set up a monorepo with the following folder structure with two packages `ui_components` and `core_api`:
+Let's assume you have set up a monorepo with the following folder structure with two packages `ui_components` and `core_api`:

 ```
 monorepo